Research

 But there is a gap.

-Most of the existing research focuses on prevention, organizational policy, and the experiences of targets as they endure mistreatment.
-What is conspicuously absent from the literature is rigorous, evidence-based guidance for targets themselves.
-When formal systems fail, when HR sides with the perpetrator, when retaliation follows a good-faith complaint, what then?
+Most of the existing research focuses on prevention, organizational policy, and the experiences of targets while mistreatment is occurring.
+What is conspicuously underdeveloped in the literature is target-centered analysis of how response visibility may shape risk once formal systems fail.
+When formal systems fail, when the institutional response protects itself, or when retaliation follows a good-faith complaint, what then?

 The targets in these situations are not passive.
 They are making strategic decisions under extraordinary pressure.
 They are weighing risks, calculating tradeoffs, and choosing among imperfect options.
-Yet the field has given them almost nothing to work with.
+Yet the field has offered relatively little target-centered analysis for women making decisions under active pressure.

 This study was designed to fill that gap.

-When institutional protections fail, how does the execution approach (overt vs. covert) affect outcomes for workplace bullying targets across different response pathways?
+When institutional protections fail, how is execution visibility, overt versus covert, associated with outcomes for workplace bullying targets across different response pathways?

 Theoretical Foundation